When you pay monthly EMIs, using UPI is like second nature. But what if you reach the transaction limit and the payment fails?

 In this blog, we will help you understand UPI transaction limits, along with tips to manage and optimise UPI transactions.

-UPI transaction limit is the maximum amount you can transfer in a day using UPI.
-These limits are set by NPCI to maintain financial security, reduce the risk of fraud, and encourage responsible financial behaviour.
+UPI limit is the maximum amount you can transfer in a day using UPI.
+These limits are set by National Payments Corporation of India (NPCI) to maintain financial security, reduce the risk of fraud, and encourage responsible financial behaviour.

-The daily UPI transaction limit for standard transactions is ₹1 lakh.
-Additionally, the UPI transaction limit per day to split the amount is up to 20 individual transactions per day.
+The daily limit for standard transactions is ₹1,00,000.
+Additionally, the limit per day to split the amount is up to 20 individual transactions per day.

 Banks may set a different cap within the framework.